What Is the Paycheck Fairness Act (PFA)?

-- The Department of Labor discontinued this survey after concluding that it was essentially worthless in identifying sexual discrimination.
-A detailed study found the EOS had a 93 percent false-positive rate and a 33 percent false-negative rate.
+- The Department of Labor discontinued this survey after concluding that it failed to identify sexual discrimination.
+A detailed study found that the EOS had a 93 percent false-positive rate and a 33 percent false-negative rate.
 Most companies identified as discriminating did not, while a third of companies discriminating were missed by the survey.
 The EOS did little better than random chance at identifying discrimination.

 - In addition to requiring the OFCCP to use a flawed survey, the PFA prevents the OFCCP from using the best science available in discrimination cases.

-- The PSA gives a windfall to trial lawyers, exposing employers to unlimited punitive damages.
+- The PFA would give a windfall to trial lawyers, exposing employers to unlimited punitive damages.

-- The PFA will encourage trial lawyers to initiate many frivolous class-action suits in hopes of winning a few large judgments.
+- The PFA would encourage trial lawyers to initiate many frivolous class-action suits in hopes of winning a few large judgments.

-- The PFA means millions of dollars for trial lawyers but lower wages and fewer jobs for most Americans.
+- The PFA means millions of dollars for trial lawyers but fewer jobs for most Americans.